hyperevolnet/Terminator/README.md

 ## Updates

-[19-07-2024] If you are improving Terminator, you can contact me to get a free idea.

 [12-07-2024] Fundamentally reshaping the LLM paradigm is only a small part of the future version.

 [01-07-2024] I open source the code on 2D image tasks.
 The new code version is still under further testing.